"Follow along by entering the following examples in the Lissp REPL.

 SPAM ;'eggs'

-;;; We can accomplish this more easily with a macro invocation.
+;;; We can accomplish this more easily with a MACRO FORM.

-;;; Unqualified invocations are macro invocations if the identifier is in
+;;; Unqualified invocations are macro forms if the identifier is in

 ;;; the current module's _macro_ namespace.
 The REPL includes one, but